-These sweet, salty, classic, crispy peanut butter rice crispy treats are so fun & EASY to make!
+These sweet, salty, classic, crispy peanut butter rice crispy treats are so fun and EASY to make for snack or dessert!

 Refined Sugar Free

 Just 5 Ingredients